jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 My total score would have been a comfortable third in 2024, but in 2025 it left me just outside the podium; I'm looking forward to seeing the full rankings to see how close I was.

 This year, like the three previous years, was a ton of fun.
-The Illinois climbing community keeps the stoke high: everyone is encouraging, willing to share beta, and provide a spot and are happy when you do the same for them.
+The Illinois climbing community keeps the stoke high: everyone is encouraging, willing to share beta, and happy to provide a spot.

 ## October 31 – Southbound